Chapter 1 · System Design Fundamentals

 The scaling ladder Slide 2

-Twelve moves take you from a hobby project to an internet-scale system.
-Each rung names the move and the failure it answers.
-Skim it now — the rest of the chapter walks each rung, with the matching slide one tap away.
+Twelve moves take you from a hobby project to a system that serves the whole internet.
+Each rung below names the move and the failure it fixes.
+Just skim it for now.
+The rest of the chapter walks through every rung in detail, with the matching slide one tap away.

 1 Single server Slide 3 Web app + database on one box.
 Fails when one process starves the other, or the box dies.